hapax/hapax.github.io/assets/simple-physics.md

 #### The hack

-Physics involve measuring physical systems.
+Physics is ultimately about experimental measurements.
 The *dimension* of a measurement is the physical property of a system probed by the measurement.
 Basic examples include *length* ($L$), *time* ($T$) and *mass* ($M$).
-We use brackets $[\cdot]$ to extract the dimension from a measurement, so that for instance
+We use brackets $[\cdot]$ to extract the dimension from a measurement, e.g.

 $$
 [1 \text{ cm}] = L, \quad [4 \text{ hours}] = T, \quad [400 \text{ lb}] = M.